The visible part

 - Technical SEO - Site speed, mobile optimization, security (SSL)

-- Which keywords actually drive conversions (calls, bookings)?
+- Which keywords drive conversions (calls, bookings)?

 - Where do visitors drop off on your website?